Denville NJ Underage Drinking Lawyer

 It is important to note that if you are convicted of possession or consumption of alcohol in a motor vehicle, you face a mandatory 6-month suspension of your driver’s license, in addition to any of the penalties above.

-Contact a Montclair NJ Underage Drinking Defense Attorney for Immediate Assistance
+Contact a Totowa NJ Underage Drinking Defense Attorney for Immediate Assistance

-If you or your child has been charged with underage drinking or another alcohol-related crime in New Jersey, contact The Law Offices of Alissa Hascup for immediate assistance.
-With offices in Little Falls, Morristown, Hackensack, and Camden, Ms. Hascup appears in courts throughout the state on a regular basis.
+If you or your child has been charged with underage drinking or another alcohol-related crime in New Jersey, contact Alissa Hascup for immediate assistance.
+With centralized offices conveniently located in Morris County and Passaic County, Ms. Hascup appears in courts throughout the state on a regular basis.
 Call 862-257-1200 today to receive your cost-free consultation.